multicatch/homebridge-philipstv-2020-ambilight/README.md

 Sometimes, you will launch an app or switch to a channel that is not on this list.
 In those cases, the plugin will need to switch to a default option.
 You can customize the name of this option by specifying `default_input`.

+**Mind you**, if you had the TV already added to HomeKit, it may take up to a few hours to see the inputs.
+HomeKit is really slow with things like updating accessories.

 ## Advanced Wake On LAN (WOL) config